National Astronomical Observatory of Japan

 About NAOJ Chile

-The Atacama Large Millimeter/submillimeter Array (ALMA) is a giant radio telescope which was constructed in Chile in cooperation with the Republic of Chile, through global partnership of East Asia (including Japan), North America, and the member states of the European Organisation for Astronomical Research in the Southern Hemisphere (ESO).
-ALMA is an array of 66 antennas (composed of 12-m and 7-m antennas in diameter) designed to observe astronomical objects at millimeter/submillimeter wavelength, which is at the shortest wavelength range in the radio wave spectrum.
-The NAOJ Chile was established in April 2012 with the mission to complete the construction of ALMA and support its science operations so that ALMA continuously produces significant scientific results.
-In January 2019, the NAOJ Chile spun off the NAOJ ALMA Project; the new NAOJ Chile is focused on the mission to manage and oversee the NAOJ researchers working for the Joint ALMA Observatory (JAO) and to facilitate the on-site operations of ALMA in Chile.
+Atacama Large Millimeter/submillimeter Array (ALMA) is a giant radio telescope which was constructed in Chile in cooperation with the Republic of Chile, through the global partnership of East Asia (including Japan), North America, and the member states of the European Southern Observatory (ESO).
+ALMA is an array of 66 antennas (composed of 12-m and 7-m diameter antennas) designed to observe astronomical objects at millimeter/submillimeter wavelength, which is the shortest wavelength range in the radio wave spectrum.
+NAOJ Chile Observatory was established in April 2012 with the mission to complete the construction of ALMA and to support its science operations so that ALMA continuously produces significant scientific results.
+In January 2019, NAOJ Chile Observatory was reorganized into NAOJ ALMA Project and NAOJ Chile.
+The mission of NAOJ Chile is to manage and oversee the NAOJ researchers working for Joint ALMA Observatory (JAO) and facilitate the operation of ASTE (Atacama Submillimeter Telescope Experiment) in Chile.

 Observed Image

 ALMA image of the dust disk around a young star TW Hydrae.
-The image reveals a series of concentric bright rings and dark gaps, suggesting infant version of our Solar System could be emerging from dust and gas.
+The image reveals a series of concentric bright rings and dark gaps, suggesting planets could be emerging from the dust and gas.
+In the center of the image, a gap roughly the same size as Earth’s orbit is visible, as well as a small radio wave source on the southwest side of the disk (lower right side of the image).
+(Credit: ALMA (ESO/NAOJ/NRAO), Tsukagoshi et al.)

 Telescope